ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 in proportion of 75 to 100 individuals.
 Marriages are more frequent after the
 equinoxes—that is, during June and
 December.
-Those born in the spring are
+Those born in the spring ar
-generally more robust than others.
-Births and deaths are more frequent by
-night than day.
-The number of men
-capable of bearing arms is calculated a
 </td></tr></table>

 ---